JoseJuan98/d7041e-benchmarking-study/README.md

 │     └── experimentation
 │
 ├── dev-requirements.txt     # testing dependencies
-├── environment.yaml         # conda formatted dependencies, used by 'make init' to create the virtualenv ├── README.md
+├── pyproject.toml           # poetry formatted dependencies, used by 'make init' to create the virtualenv ├── README.md
 └── requirements.txt         # core dependencies of the library in pip format
 ```